 Refer to the Maximum Term Credits page for the policy on maximum credits for a term.

 Students may take credit bearing courses at RISD in the Summer under limited circumstances.
-These circumstances include internships for which registration is completed prior to beginning the internship and enrollment in the Summer Foundation Studies Program which offers up to nine credits to incoming as well as continuing students seeking to make up coursework in Foundation Studies.
-RISD Continuing Education offers credit bearing courses.
+These circumstances include internships for which registration is completed prior to beginning the internship and enrollment in the Summer Experimental and Foundation Studies Program, which offers up to nine credits to incoming as well as continuing students seeking to make up EFS coursework.
+RISD Continuing Education offers credit-bearing courses.

 Select graduate programs have summer credit requirements, such as the MLA in Landscape Architecture, MAT program in Art Education, MDes program in Interior Studies (Adaptive Reuse), and the MA in Interior Architecture.